|Primary Supervisor:||Professor Vincent Moulton (School of Computing)|

 - Medlin, L. K., Schmidt, K. (2010).
 Molecular probes improve the taxonomic resolution of Cryptophyte abundance in Arcachon Bay, France.
 Vie et Milieu [Life and Environment]

-Algal genomics; environmental and functional genomics; microalgae virus interactions; physiological adaptation to low temperature and nutrients; polar biology; sea ice ecology; biological oceanography.
+Marine genomics; environmental and functional genomics; adaptation to low temperature and nutrients; polar biology; biological oceanography.

 |Primary Supervisor:||Professor Vincent Moulton (School of Computing)|